grafana/grafana/docs/sources/panels-visualizations/query-transform-data/transform-data/index.md

 ### Group to nested table

-Use this transformation to group the data by a specified field (column) value, process calculations on each group, and have records that share the same grouped field value to be displayed in a nested table.
+Use this transformation to group the data by a specified field (column) value and process calculations on each group.
+This generates records that share the same grouped field value to be displayed in a nested table.

-Click to see a list of calculation choices.
+To calculate a statistic for a field, click the select box next to it and select the `Calculate` option:

+{{< figure src="/static/img/docs/transformations/nested-table-select-calculation.png" class="docs-image--no-shadow" max-width= "1100px" alt="A select box showing the Group and Calculate options for the transformation." >}}

+Once `Calculate` has been selected, another select box will appear next to the respsective field which will allow statistics to be selected:

+{{< figure src="/static/img/docs/transformations/nested-table-select-stat.png" class="docs-image--no-shadow" max-width= "1100px" alt="A select box showing available statistic calculations once the calculate option for the field has been selected." >}}

 For information about available calculations, refer to [Calculation types][].

-Here's an example of original data.
+Here's an example of original data:

 | Time                | Server ID | CPU Temperature | Server Status |
 | ------------------- | --------- | --------------- | ------------- |